-Prohibit a city from entering into an exclusive arrangement with any person for the use of the city right-of-way for wireless facilities, wireless support structures, or the collocation of small wireless facilities.
+- o Allow a wireless provider to collocate small wireless facilities in the city rights-of-way. - Prohibit a city from entering into an exclusive arrangement with any person for the use of the city right-of-way for wireless facilities, wireless support structures, or the collocation of small wireless facilities.

-If the wireless provider sought to install or modify a utility pole associated with the collocation of a small cell wireless facility and it meets the following height restrictions, the facility would only be subject to the permitting requirements set forth above: (i) new or modified utility poles or city poles not to exceed 50 feet; and (ii) collocated small wireless facilities do not extend more than 10 feet off the top of the structure.
+If the wireless provider sought to install a new or modify an existing utility pole in the city right-of-way in association with the collocation of a small cell wireless facility and (i) those poles do not to exceed 50 feet; and (ii) the collocated small wireless facilities do not extend more than 10 feet off the top of the structure, the city's review is limited to the G.S.
+160A-400.54 criteria set forth above.
 The city may, however, allow wireless facilities that exceed those height restrictions at the city's discretion.
 Applicants for use of the city right-of-way would have to comply with the city's undergrounding requirements.